-The forecast is for dry and hot weather, as we take advantage of the October long weekend to head out of Sydney for an overnight bushwalk.
+The forecast is for dry and hot weather, as we take advantage of the October long weekend to head out of Sydney for an overnight bushwalk in the Bungonia National Park.
 I’ve been meaning to undertake this steep but not particularly long circuit within Bungonia Gorge since researching it as part of my Guide to Overnight Walks near Sydney blog post.
 I’m joined by my daughter, who’s enthusiasm for a bushwalk quickly wanes once we actually start walking!

 It’s incredibly dry, and pretty hot (around 30 degrees) as we start descending through the open eucalypt forest.
 It’s hard to imagine that only a few weeks ago there was snow on the ground.
 I’m hoping we won’t have a problem with water once we reach the bottom.
 Visible across the valley is a large limestone quarry operated by Boral Limited, which has been operating since 1871.